OpenBB-finance/OpenBB/website/content/sdk/reference/portfolio/metric/commonsense.md

 ---
 title: commonsense
-description: This documentation page includes details on how to get the commonsense ratio for a portfolio within the OpenBB-framework using Python.
+description: "This documentation page includes details on how to get the commonsense" ratio for a portfolio within the OpenBB-framework using Python.
 It explains the use of the PortfolioEngine class and provides examples using the openbb.portfolio.load and openbb.portfolio.metric.commonsense functions.